jmcook1186/RemoteIceSurfaceAnalyser/README.md

 6) icemask: this is the file name for the ice mask to use
 7) resolution: the desired resolution of the sentinel 2 imagery
 8) savefigs: now redundant option to toggle figure saving on/off
-9) retrieve_snicar_params: toggle to control whether the RTM inversion function is run.
+9) retrieve_disort_params: toggle to control whether the RTM inversion function is run.
 If true, grain size, density, algal concentration, dust concentration are included in the output data, if not they are absent.
 10) interpolate_cloud: toggle to control whether pixels obscured by cloud are interpolated over to give continuous data across the icy part of the image
 11) interpolate_missing_tiles: toggle to control whether missing dates are infilled by linear interpolation between "good" dates
 12) calculate_melt: toggle to control whether melt rates are calculated pixelwise across the image area.
 This is off by default because although the eb modelling works, elevation and meterological input valus are currently held constant, which is of limited value.